gkjohnson/three-gpu-pathtracer/README.md

 ![](https://user-images.githubusercontent.com/734200/162287477-96696b18-890b-4c1b-8a73-d662e577cc48.png)

-Path tracing project using [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh) to accelerate high quality, physically based rendering on the GPU.
+Path tracing project using [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh) and WebGL 2 to accelerate high quality, physically based rendering on the GPU.
 Features include support for GGX surface model, material information, textures, normal maps, emission, environment maps, tiled rendering, and more!

 _More features and capabilities in progress!_